Nail fungus (Onychomycosis) is one of the most common nail abnormalities.

-Nail fungus is among the most common nail abnormalities.
+Nail fungus is one of the most common nail abnormalities.
 It is a global problem, affecting about 5% of the world’s population, and over 20% of adults over 60 years old.
 The signs include discolored nails, which progressively thicken or even crumble.
 The condition may range from mild to severe, where it becomes painful.

 The risk factor for developing the fungal infection is old age.
 Older people have a diminished blood flow and a more extended period of exposure to the fungus.
 A history of skin conditions such as psoriasis and athlete’s foot also increases the risk of developing the condition.

 People are advised to avoid walking barefoot in public areas as it also increases the risk of developing nail fungus.

 If nail fungus is not treated it can cause permanent damage to the nails and spread to the feet.

 Treatment options for nail fungus

 For a long time, there has not been a permanent solution for nail fungus.
 The available treatment options do not entirely get rid of the fungus.
 The ones that work are temporary; the infection may go away but comes back again after some time.

 Pregnant and breastfeeding women are advised not to use antifungal pills since the drugs can damage the fetus if taken while pregnant.
 In addition, the pills may have severe side effects, mostly related to liver damage.

 Topical treatment (polishes and creams)

 There is a wide range of topical treatments for nail fungus.
 Although they are safer than the pills, they have their own set of cons.
 For one, it takes a long time before the results are seen and the effectiveness is quite limited.
 Also, the treatment is costly.

 Laser treatment for Onychomycosis

 A large number of laser companies offer laser treatment for nail fungus, but the procedure is painful, effectiveness is very limited (such that the FDA did not recognize it as a curing method) and it’s also quite costly.

 Cold plasma for nail fungus treatment